 - A general introduction to music for all children in P5; singing, playing instruments and an introduction to careers in music.

 - ABC music notation system for children and teachers, a gateway to developing music reading skills.

 - Specialists in music for children and young people with additional support needs, Drake Music work in Craigmarloch and Garvel Deaf Centre.

-- "Where's the One Work" with upper primary classes, teaching them brass and percussion instrumetns and building their confidence as they work towards a performance at inverclyde's Galoshans Festival Street Parade.
+- "Where's the One" works with upper primary classes, teaching them brass and percussion instruments and building their confidence as they work towards a performance at Inverclyde's Galoshans Festival Street Parade.